severanceline/DigitroShop/README.md

 ## 📂 Project Structure
 The project follows **Clean Architecture** principles:
-- **Domain:** Entities, Enums, and Core logic.
+- **Domain:** Core business entities and enums.
-- **Application:** Interfaces, DTOs, CQRS Commands/Queries, and Service Facades.
+- **Application:** Service interfaces & implementations, Facade patterns, and CQRS use-cases.
+Data access is performed via an abstraction of DbContext.
-- **Infrastructure:** External services and cross-cutting concerns.
+- **Infrastructure:**  Reserved for external service integrations and cross-cutting concerns such as caching, logging, and messaging.
+Currently kept minimal in this project.
-- **Persistence:** Database Context, Migrations, and Repository implementations.
+- **Persistence:** EF Core DbContext implementation, migrations, and database configuration.
-- **Presentation:** MVC Controllers, Razor Pages, and Client-side assets.
+- **Presentation:** MVC controllers, Razor Pages, ViewModels, and client-side assets responsible for user interaction.
 ---

 ## 🔑 Role-Based Access Control (RBAC)